szaimen/nextcloud-easy-test/readme.md

 `-e SERVER_BRANCH=master \`
 This inserts the environment variable `SERVER_BRANCH` into the container and sets it to the value `master`.

-`--name nextcloud-test \`
+`--name nextcloud-easy-test \`
-This gives the container a distinct name `nextcloud-test` so that you are able to easily run other docker commands on the container.
+This gives the container a distinct name `nextcloud-easy-test` so that you are able to easily run other docker commands on the container.

 `-p 127.0.0.1:8443:443 \`
 This makes the container listen on `localhost` and maps the host port `8443` to the container port `443` so that you are able to access the container by opening https://localhost:8443.